knaw-huc/golden-agents-processes-of-creativity/README.md

 See: [/linksets](/linksets)

 ## Methods
 We will explore the potential of methods like [blockmodelling](https://en.wikipedia.org/wiki/Blockmodeling) and [community detection](https://en.wikipedia.org/wiki/Community_structure).
+For a recent review of these methods see: Lee, C., Wilkinson, D.J.
+A review of stochastic block models and extensions for graph clustering, *Appl Netw Sci* 4, no. 122 (2019). https://doi.org/10.1007/s41109-019-0232-2

 For the applicability of such methods in historical research see: John F. Padgett and Christopher K. Ansell, Robust Action and the Rise of the Medici, 1400-1434, *American Journal of Sociology* 98, no. 6 (1993), 1259-1319.
 (JSTOR: https://www.jstor.org/stable/2781822).

 ## License